-Addressing HIPAA and Cybersecurity for Hospitals and Health Systems
+Addressing HIPAA Privacy Rules and Cybersecurity for Hospitals and Health Systems

 Managing HIPAA compliance can be a messy, complex process; especially for hospitals and health systems managing compliance for hundreds of individual clinics and practices.
 It can be difficult to track, maintain and report on risk management and cybersecurity efforts.
 Many organizations are using time-consuming manual processes such as spreadsheets and emails for compliance, which can require a significant investment of time, money, and resources.

 With the increase of breaches in healthcare, it is critical for hospitals to prioritize and maintain their compliance.
 By skimping on HIPAA requirements and security best practices, not only are organizations more vulnerable to cybercrime, but they are also at risk for regulatory fines and penalties.
 Healthcare data breaches are going up across the board, and the frequency of OCR fines are increasing due to hospitals and other healthcare organizations neglecting HIPAA requirements.
 So how can you effectively protect your organization while avoiding these costly fines and penalties?
 Let’s discuss HIPAA compliance for hospitals one step at a time.